msgilmer/Springboard_Capstone/README.md

     │   ├── y_val_ext.npy
     │   ├── X_val_ext_1.npy        # Not in .gitignore.
 We use X_val sequences as input into the music generation in ../web_app.
 This set is broken into two to avoid Git LFS.
     │   └── X_val_ext_2.npy        # Not in .gitignore
-    ├── web_app                 # Contains web application code using [Streamlit](https://www.streamlit.io/).
-Run as 'streamlit run ChopinBotApp.py' (Work in progress)
-    │   ├── ChopinBotApp.py
-    │   ├── logfiles                  # logfiles for each unique session.
-Used for monitoring errors │   │   └── logzero*log
-    │   ├── rndm_seed_index_files     # txt files that uniquely store the last randomly-generated seed index (for the X_val set) for each unique session.
-    │   │   └── rndm*txt
-    │   ├── precision_and_recall.py   # script to generate a plot 9../images/precision_and_recall.jpg) for embedding into the application
-    │   └── requirements.txt          # generated with pipreqs
     └── ...